LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 The following session is given

-* 20-Feb 23:30 Visitor enters the website
+* 20-Feb 23:30 visitor enters the website
-* 20-Feb 23:35 Visitor becomes eligible for a campaign (prospect)
+* 20-Feb 23:35 visitor becomes eligible for a campaign (prospect)
-* 21-Feb 00:10 Visitor views a chat button (exposure)
+* 21-Feb 00:10 visitor views a chat button (exposure)
-* 21-Feb 00:15 Visitor clicks on chat button (accepted offer)
+* 21-Feb 00:15 visitor clicks on chat button (accepted offer)

   A Campaign Manager sets the date filter to 20-Feb (full day)